unevens/pffft-double/README.txt

 The third is pffft.hpp, which contains a cpp wrapper around both pffft.h and pffft-double.h, using a template class to abstract on the float/double data type.

+See the test folder for a test and a benchmark of pffft-double against the original pffft and Takuya OOURA's FFT.

 Here follows the original README.txt.

 ======================================================================